New research reveals impact of the pandemic on those asked to shield

-New research reveals the impact the Covid pandemic has had on the four million people asked to shield across the UK.
+New research has revealed the true impact that Covid has had on the four million people asked to shield across the UK.

 Experts from Aberdeen University and NHS Grampian were part of the Health Foundation’s Networked Data Lab (NDL) team who analysed the effect shielding had on individual’s health outcomes.

-The team discovered “significant unmet health needs” and worsening mental health among those classed as clinically extremely vulnerable.
+The team discovered “significant unmet health needs” and worsening mental health among those classed as clinically extremely vulnerable – and have come up with a raft of suggestions to protect these people in the future.

-Data showed the rate of deaths among this group was more than two and a half times that of the general population at the peak of the first wave in April 2020, with 1 in 2,5000 dying compared to one in 7,000 of the general population.
+Data showed the rate of deaths among this group was more than two and a half times that of the general population at the peak of the first wave in April 2020, with one in 2,500 dying compared to one in 7,000 of the general population.

 By the end of August 2020, this group accounted for 19% of all deaths – while only making up 4% of the population in England.